Philosophy of Science (journal): Publication history

 Philosophy of Science was originally published in 1934 by The Williams and Wilkins Company of Baltimore, Maryland, which upon the death of Malisoff offered to bear the occasional losses of the journal and to share fifty-fifty in its profits.
-It is currently published by the University of Chicago Press on behalf of the Philosophy of Science Association.
+It is currently published by the Cambridge University Press on behalf of the Philosophy of Science Association.
 The journal contains essays, discussion articles, and book reviews in the field of the philosophy of science.

 Philosophy of Science was originally published quarterly.
-It is currently published five times a year.
+It is currently published four times a year, with a fifth issue each year containing proceedings from the biannual PSA meeting.

 Abstracting and indexing

 The services in which articles that appear in Philosophy of Science are abstracted and indexed, and are listed in the Abstracting and Indexing page of the website of the journal.
 The current impact factor of the journal appears in the About The Journal page in the website of the journal.